Psingh12354/Python-Gui/README.md

 #                                                                             Tkinter Programming

-_Tkinter is the standard GUI library for Python.
+__Tkinter is the standard GUI library for Python.
 Python when combined with Tkinter provides a fast and easy way to create GUI applications.
-Tkinter provides a powerful object-_oriented interface to the Tk GUI toolkit.
+Tkinter provides a powerful object-oriented interface to the Tk GUI toolkit.

 Creating a GUI application using Tkinter is an easy task.
 All you need to do is perform the following steps −